heidmotron/docs/pages/doc/wavefront_log_in.md

 If you already have a VMware Cloud services account, instead of using the Wavefront cluster URL, you can log in to Wavefront from the VMware Cloud services console.
 If you do not have a VMware Cloud services account, you must create one.

-## Log In to Wavefront by Using the Wavefront Cluster URL

-You can log in to Wavefront by using your Wavefront cluster URL and your VMware Cloud services account.

-1. In a Web browser, navigate to your Wavefront cluster URL https://*your-wavefront-cluster*.wavefront.com.
-2. Enter your VMware Cloud services account credentials and log in.

-You successfully logged in to Wavefront by using your VMware Cloud services account.

-## Log In to Wavefront from the VMware Cloud Services Portal

-If you already have a VMware Cloud services account, you can log in to Wavefront from the VMware Cloud services console.

-1. In a Web browser, navigate to [https://console.cloud.vmware.com/](https://console.cloud.vmware.com/).
-2. Enter your credentials, and log in.

-   You must enter the email address and password that you used to create a VMware Cloud services account.

-3. On the **Organization** tab of the **Services** page, you can see the list of your available services.
-4. Click the **Tanzu Observability by Wavefront** tile and you will be redirected to your Wavefront cluster.

 ## (Optional) Create a VMware Cloud Services Account

 If you don't have a VMware Cloud services account, you must create one.